-- A medical certificate from your GP outlining your injuries and your fitness for work.
+- A medical certificate from your GP that specifies your injuries and your fitness for work.

-- Evidence of your income if you are claiming loss of income.
+- Evidence of your income if you are making a claim for loss of income.

-You cannot claim if the vehicle you were driving was uninsured, and the accident was mostly your fault.
-You also cannot claim if you have been charged with or convicted of a serious driving offence.
+However, if the vehicle you were driving was uninsured and the accident was mostly your fault, you are not entitled to claim statutory benefits.
+You also cannot claim if you were charged with or convicted of a serious driving offence associated with the accident.

-This requires that the motor accident must be reported to the NSW Police within 28 days of the motor vehicle accident occurring.
-This is extremely important.
-If the accident is not reported within 28 days, you may be prevented from claiming for statutory benefits and later a claim for common law benefits.
+Verification means that the motor vehicle accident is reported to the NSW Police within 28 days of the event.
+This is extremely important because if the accident is not reported within 28 days, you may be prevented from claiming statutory benefits to start with, as well as common law benefits later on.

 Usually, if the accident is serious enough, the police will attend the scene of the accident.
-You will be given a police event number.
-This Event Number is required to make a claim.
+You will be given a police Event Number.
+You need this Event Number to make a claim.

-If the police did not attend the scene of the accident, you need to contact the NSW Police to report the accident and obtain an Event Number.
+If the police did not attend the scene of your accident, you need to contact the NSW Police to report the accident and obtain an Event Number.
 You can report injuries in a car accident to the police by calling their assistance line on 131 444.
-You need to make sure you obtain an event number.
+Again, make sure you obtain an Event Number.

-Reporting the accident to the police is a critical step in proving that the accident was genuine, and it prevents people from making exaggerated or false claims.
+Reporting the accident to the police is a critical step in proving that the accident was genuine, and it prevents people from making exaggerated or false traffic accident claims.

 3. When will payment of weekly payments and medical expenses cease under the Statutory Benefits Scheme?

-Once you have claimed for statutory benefits, the insurer will pay weekly payments of compensation (if you are unable to work) and medical expenses for a period of six months.
+After you have claimed statutory benefits, the insurer will start paying weekly compensation payments and medical expenses if you cannot work for up to six months/26 weeks.

-Within those six months, usually around the four-month mark, the insurer will decide regarding the following: –
+At around the four-month mark, the insurer will then make a decision about the following:

 - Whether you have a “minor injury” as defined by the Motor Accidents Injuries Act.

-You are only entitled to continue to receive weekly payments after 26 weeks if the insurer decides that: –
+You are then entitled to continue to receive weekly payments after the initial 26 weeks, but only if the insurer decides that: